mozilla/wpt-sync/docs/deployment.md

 *   Docker is installed.
-*   You have access to a server configured in `ansible/hosts`. the ansible_ssh_user has passwordless sudo privileges.
+*   You have access to a server configured in `ansible/hosts`.
 *   Local ssh config specifies the correct username and key file with which to connect to the server.
+This user should have passwordless sudo privileges.
 *   You have set extra_vars and environment variables as described in `./bin/provision.sh`.